MeanderingNinja/Integrate-Github-Repo-with-Jenkins-Build/README.md

 # How to Integrate a Github Repo With a Jenkins Build
-This documentation is to showcase how I integrate a github repo with a Jenkins job for my CICD pipeline.
+This documentation is to showcase how I integrated a github repo with a Jenkins job for my CICD pipeline.

 ### Step 1: Generating a token for Jenkins on Github